ocademy-ai/machine-learning/_sources/data-science/working-with-data/data-preparation.md

 example2.dropna(axis='rows', thresh=3)
 ```

-Here, the first and last row have been dropped, because they contain only two non-null values.
+Here, the first and last rows have been dropped, because they contain only two non-null values.

 **Filling null values**: Depending on your dataset, it can sometimes make more sense to fill null values with valid ones rather than drop them.
 You could use `isnull` to do this in place, but that can be laborious, particularly if you have a lot of values to fill.
 Because this is such a common task in data science, pandas provides `fillna`, which returns a copy of the `Series` or `DataFrame` with the missing values replaced with one of your choosing.
 Let's create another example `Series` to see how this works in practice.